MicrosoftDocs/customer-insights/ci-docs/customer-insights-dataverse.md

 1. My environment uses my own Azure Data Lake Storage account.
 Do I still need to update?

-   If there is already a Dataverse environment configured in your environment, the update isn't required.
-If no Dataverse is environment configured, the **Update now** button will provision a Dataverse environment and update from the Customer Insights database to a Dataverse database.
+   If there's already a Dataverse environment configured in your environment, the update isn't required.
+If no Dataverse is environment configured, the **Update now** button will create a Dataverse environment and update from the Customer Insights database to a Dataverse database.

-1. Will we get additional Dataverse capacity, or will the update use my existing Dataverse capacity?
+1. Will we get extra Dataverse capacity, or will the update use my existing Dataverse capacity?

-   If there is already a Dataverse environment configured in your Customer Insights environment, or connected with other Dynamics 365 or PowerApps applications, the capacity remains unchanged.
-If the Dataverse environment is new, it will add new storage and database capacity.
-The storage and database capacity added varies per environment and entitlements.
+   - If there's already a Dataverse environment configured in your Customer Insights environment, or connected with other Dynamics 365 or Power Apps applications, the capacity remains unchanged.
+   - If the Dataverse environment is new, it will add new storage and database capacity.
+The capacity added varies per environment and entitlements.
 You'll get 3 GB for trial and sandbox environment.
 Production environments get 15 GB.

 1. I proceeded with the update and it seems like nothing happened.
 Is the update complete?

-   If the notification in Customer Insights no longer shows, the update is complete.
+   If the notification in Customer Insights doesn't show anymore, the update is complete.
 You can check the status of the update by reviewing your environment settings.

 1. Why do I still see the banner after completing the update steps?

-   This could be due to an upgrade or refresh failure.
-Please contact support.
+   It can happen due to an upgrade or refresh failure.
+Contact support.

 1. I received a "Failed to provision Dataverse environment" error after starting the update.
 What happened?

-   This could be due to an upgrade or refresh failure.
-Please contact support.
+   It can happen due to an upgrade or refresh failure.
+Contact support.
    Common causes:
     - Insufficient capacity.
-There are many DV environments already provisioned and there is no more capacity to provision additional environment.
+There's no more capacity to create more environments.
 For more information, see [Manage capacity action](/power-platform/admin/capacity-storage#actions-to-take-for-a-storage-capacity-deficit).
     - Region mismatch between tenant region and Customer Insights environment region in the Australia and India regions.
     - Insufficient privileges to provision Dataverse.
 The users starting the update needs a Dynamics 365 admin role.